 Batatyachya Kachrya is the easiest, quickest and popular Maharashtrian recipe in which potatoes are stir fried till crisp.
 Kachrya means thin slices in Marathi and hence the name.

 - 4 to 5 medium sized potatoes

 - 3 tsp oil + 1 or 2 tsp oil ( to be added only if required)

 - 3 tsp kashmiri chilli powder( adjust to individual spice required)

 - Peel the skin and quarter the potatoes and then cut them into thin slices.
 Dip the slices in water to prevent oxidation.

 - Cover with a steam release lid and cook on low heat, sauteing gently in between.
-Add 1/2 tbsp oil only if you feel the sabzi is looking dry.
+In case you feel the sabzi is dry only then leave another teaspoon of oil from the sides, saute well and let it cook.
 To check if the potatoes are tender pierce the potatoes with a fork or knife.
 If it slides through easily the potatoes are cooked.